olegabu/fabric-starter/README.md

 docker-compose -f docker-compose-orderer.yaml -f orderer-multihost.yaml up -d
 ```

-## Create org1 machine
+### Create org1 machine

-Create and start `org1` docker host as a virtual machine with VirtualBox.
+For docker-machine deployment create and start `org1` docker host as a virtual machine with VirtualBox.
 ```bash
 docker-machine create --driver virtualbox org1
 ```

-Connect to `org1` machine by setting env variables.
+and connect to `org1` machine by setting env variables.
 ```bash
 eval "$(docker-machine env org1)"
 ```

+Or connect to `org1` machine by ssh for manual mode.

 Join swarm; this is an example, use the actual command output by `orderer`.
 In orderer console get the command:
 ```bash